zerkaner/YoutubeDownloader/README.md

 # YoutubeDownloader
-YouTube MP4 / MP3 downloader
+A simple YouTube MP4 downloader with MP3 compression.
+Written in C# with minimal WinForms UI.